oracle/coherence/README.md

 Coherence services build on top of the cluster service.
 The key implementations to be aware of are PartitionedService, InvocationService, and ProxyService.

-In the majority of cases, customers deal with caches.
-A cache is represented by an implementation of `NamedCache<K,V>`.
-Cache is an unfortunate name, as many Coherence customers use Coherence as a system-of-record rather than a lossy store of data.
-A cache is hosted by a service, generally the PartitionedService, and is the entry point to store, retrieve, aggregate, query, and stream data.
+In the majority of cases, customers deal with maps.
+A map is represented by an implementation of `NamedMap<K,V>`.
+A `NamedMap` is hosted by a service, generally the PartitionedService, and is the entry point to store, retrieve, aggregate, query, and stream data.

-Caches provide a number of features:
+Coherence Maps provide a number of features:

 * Fundamental **key-based access**: get/put getAll/putAll.
 * Client-side and storage-side events: